ljacquin/wiser/README.md

 trait_ <- "Trunk_increment"

 # ➡️ Estimate phenotypes using estimate_wiser_phenotype() with its default values for whitening_method
 # ("ZCA-cor") and alpha_ (0.01).
-Remark that the overall mean is always fitted within the wiser framework
+Remark that the overall mean is always fitted within the wiser
+# framework

-# 📌 Note 1: default values for whitening_method and alpha_ typically yield satisfactory results for phenotypic
+# 📌 Note 1: default values for whitening_method and alpha_ typically yield satisfactory results for
-# predictive ability.
-Therefore, using `optimize_whitening_and_regularization()` may not always be necessary,
+# phenotypic predictive ability.
+Therefore, using `optimize_whitening_and_regularization()` may not
-# especially for large datasets.
-Nevertheless, these parameters should be optimized, when possible, for better
+# always be necessary, especially for large datasets.
+Nevertheless, these parameters should be
-# results.
+# optimized, when possible, for better results.

-# 📌 Note 2: rows and positions are modeled as factors within the variable Envir to account for local spatial
+# 📌 Note 2: rows and positions are modeled as factors within the variable Envir to account for local
-# heterogeneity.
-For each environment (i.e., each level of Envir), with multiple rows and positions, a row or
+# spatial heterogeneity.
+For each environment (i.e., each level of Envir), with multiple rows and
-# position level (i.e., row or position number dummy) is reasonably not strongly correlated with the corresponding environment.
+# positions, a row or position level (i.e., row or position number dummy) will capture only a local
+# effect.
 Therefore, Envir is also fitted separately to capture the global environmental effects.

 # Estimate "Trunk_increment" (i.e. trait_) phenotypes for genotypes using estimate_wiser_phenotype()
 wiser_obj <- estimate_wiser_phenotype(